What Is a Fiduciary Advisor?

 A fiduciary advisor is someone who manages another person’s (or entity’s) assets on their behalf.
 The relationship between a fiduciary and a client is one of trust.
-The advisor must abide by fiduciary duty and is legally required to act in their client’s best interest while providing financial advice or managing investments.
+The advisor must abide by fiduciary duty and is legally required to act in the client’s best interest while providing financial advice or managing investments.

 Dictionary Definition